MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 The choice consists of `title` and `value`.
 When used along with People Picker, these choices are translated to people profiles that have the `title` as the name and the `value` as the identifier.
 These custom profiles are also part of the search results when the search query matches the given `title`.

-You can implement People Picker, configurate it appropriately for efficient task management in popular scenarios.
+You can implement People Picker, configure it appropriately for efficient task management in popular scenarios.

 ## See also